 Fig 2.
-View across site
+Viewacross site

-This design statement has been prepared on behalf of our client Hillcrest Homes, to support a Full Planning Application for the construction of 22 new houses to the rear of The Orchard and Charnwood properties which are located on Swallow House Lane, Hayfield, Derbyshire.
+This design statement has been prepared on behalf of our client Hillcrest Homes, to support a Full Planning Application for the construction of 22 new houses to the rear of The Orchard and Charnwood properties, which are located on Swallow House Lane, Hayfield, Derbyshire.

-The proposed scheme is an existing Greenfield site off Swallow House Lane and comprises a Paddock, which is surrounded by Housing on 2 sides, woodland on the third side and a primary school on the remaining side.
-Access to the site will be provided by creating a new road access, off Swallow House Lane in between the afore- mentioned properties.
+The proposed scheme is sited on an existing greenfield site off Swallow House Lane and comprises a Paddock field, which is surrounded by existing houses on 2 sides, woodland on the third side and a primary school / playing fields on the remaining side.
+Access to the site will be provided by creating a new road access off Swallow House Lane, in between the afore- mentioned properties.